 For the Headteacher, objectives and targets related to the School Improvement Plan are agreed for each academic year.
-In the autumn term, Governors commission an independent assessment of the Head's performance which includes a review of the extent to which objectives have been achieved and a 360 degree appraisal from a mixture of staff.
+In the autumn term, Governors commission an independent assessment of the Head'teacher's performance which includes a review of the extent to which objectives have been achieved.
 This assessment informs any pay awards which the Committee agree for the Headteacher.